mongoose13/fling-units/README.md

 ```

 Abstract away the specific units your code needs by passing around the
 encapsulated types.
-It doesn't matter which units each portion of your code
+It doesn't matter which units different parts of your code
-requires; you can combine them seamlessly:
+require; you can combine them seamlessly:

 ```dart
 Distance computeTotalDistanceWithWiggleRoom(final Distance targetDistance) {